 If you are a farmer or animal feed haulier you will need to register with Devon and Somerset Trading Standards for Feed and Food Hygiene Regulations, which can be done here: Devon, Somerset and Torbay Tradaing Standards Service - Farming Standards

-Some food manufacturers handling products of animal origin may need to be approved by the local authority or the Meat Hygiene Service, rather than registered.
+Some food manufacturers handling products of animal origin may need to be approved by the local authority or the Food Standards Agency , rather than registered.
 If you are uncertain whether your business needs to be approved or registered, contact us for more information.

-Tacit Consent does not apply, as it is in the public interest for Sedgemoor District Council to process your application before it can be granted.
-If you have not heard from us within a reasonable period, please contact us or alternatively visit the GOV.UK - Set up a business website.
+Tacit Consent does not apply, as it is in the public interest for Sedgemoor District Council to process your Food Registration application before it can be granted.
+If you have not heard from us within a reasonable period, please contact us on the telephone number below.

 For information on the requirements for allergen labelling, please see Food Allergen Information for Businesses.